PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 A study finds a slight negative correlation of -0.14 between standard progressive matrices scores and the number of siblings in Libya, indicating only marginal dysgenic fertility<ref>https://eric.ed.gov/?q=FERTILITY&ff1=autLynn%2c+Richard&id=EJ1001678</ref>.

 There is a negative correlation of -0.73 between IQ and fertility across nations.
 This is estimated to have decreased genotypic IQ by 0.86 points from 1950-2000, with a further decline of 1.28 points in genotypic IQ from 2000-2050.
 In the period 1950-2000 this decline was compensated for by a rise in phenotypic intelligence known as the Flynn effect but recent studies in four economically developed countries have found that this has now ceased or gone into reverse.
 It seems probable that this "negative Flynn Effect" will spread to economically developing countries and the whole world will move into a period of declining genotypic and phenotypic intelligence<ref>https://eric.ed.gov/?q=FERTILITY&ff1=autLynn%2c+Richard&id=EJ784467</ref>.

+**Fertility -** There is a small negative correlation between cognitive ability and fertility among modern humans<ref>https://sci-hub.ru/https://doi.org/10.1016/0160-2896(95)90012-8</ref><ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2017.05.002</ref>.
+There is strong assortative mating for intelligence<ref>https://journals.sagepub.com/doi/full/10.1177/09567976231105382</ref>.
+Intelligence is positively associated with childlessness<ref>https://pubmed.ncbi.nlm.nih.gov/25546071/</ref>.
+There exists a Jensen effect on dysgenic fertility, meaning that the more g loaded a test score is, the more it is associated with lower fertility<ref>https://pubmed.ncbi.nlm.nih.gov/32184024/</ref>.
+Polygenic scores that predict higher earnings, education and health also predict lower fertility<ref>https://files.catbox.moe/41zw1p.pdf</ref>.
+This may suggest that earnings-increasing human capital may either increase or decrease fertility through income and substitution effects in the labor market.

 ## Moral Panic